Frequently Asked Questions

 Our calculations use industry-standard formulas based on your location's peak sun hours, appliance wattages, and backup preferences.
 While accurate for planning purposes, actual system performance varies based on installation quality, panel orientation, shading, and weather.
 Always consult a licensed installer for final specifications.

 Yes!
 Naijolt is designed mobile-first for Nigerian users on 3G connections.
-Over 70% of our users access the calculator from mobile devices, and we optimize for fast loading and easy input on small screens.
+Over 70% of our users access the calculator from mobile devices, and we optimise for fast loading and easy input on small screens.

 Solar System Basics

 Lithium batteries (LiFePO4) are more expensive upfront but last longer (8-10 years vs 3-5 years), have deeper discharge capacity (80% vs 50%), and require less maintenance.
 Tubular batteries are cheaper initially but need regular topping with distilled water and have shorter lifespan.
 Lithium is better long-term value; tubular is better for tight budgets.
+Our Premium Report includes a full 5-year cost comparison between both types.

 Peak sun hours measure the equivalent hours per day when sunlight intensity is at 1000W/m² (optimal for solar panels).
 For example, Lagos has about 4.5 peak sun hours, meaning panels receive the equivalent of 4.5 hours of full-strength sunlight per day.
 Sokoto (6 hours) gets more sun than Lagos, affecting system sizing.